gizmore/gdo6/DOCS/GDO_TODO.md

 - @TODO: Make a table for last cronjob execution.
 Create MethodCronjob function every($duration) and compare with last execution to make creating periodic cronjobs way easier.
 Some cronjobs already handle periodicy theyself.
 Make them use the new system.

-- @TODO: Create a command to list all gdo6 related todos from all modules.

 - @TODO: Allow to create gui apps with QT or GTK+ or something.
 Just a wrapper for CLI, but similiar to html layout.

 - @TODO: On module init, set up the hooks, so not every module has to be tested.
 Looking forward to another ms saved.